iwbinb/Nyzo_Transactions/README.md

  Can be used to confirm incoming transactions to a Nyzo address and aims to be ultra-redundant out of the box.

  Consider it your ultra-paranoid blockchain watchdog.

- This repository is not production ready.
-Do not use it, it will not work at this time.

 # Goal
 What this repository aims to be is Nyzo transaction witnesser.